mattvonrocketstein/mk.parse/README.md

 # About

-A makefile parser, mostly used for returning target-metadata.
-Provides details about prerequisites, and doc-string extraction / interpolation, and also works with make-targets defined via `include`'ed files.
-For docstrings specifically, there's some ability to return raw markdown, and display rendered markdown output (with charmbracelet/glow).
+`mk.parse` is a makefile parser, mostly used for returning target-metadata, usually returning JSON.

 This tool is self-contained script that uses `uv` for dependencies, and [optionally runs via docker](#docker).
-For something a bit more involved that builds on it for more advanced reflection / automatic help capabilties, see the [compose.mk](https://robot-wranglers.github.io/compose.mk/) which uses this one.
+For something a bit more involved that builds on it to add more advanced reflection / automatic "help" capabilties, see [compose.mk](https://robot-wranglers.github.io/compose.mk/cli-help) which uses this.

+# Features

+* Extracts details about line-numbers, target headers/bodies, prerequisites, etc
+* Support for parametric targets, and their users (aka "implementors")
+* Filter targets by type or by prefix, constraining output
+* Extracts python-style docstrings from target bodies.
+* Supports docstring-interpolation (aka a reasonable summary in case no docstring is present).
+* Metadata includes tags that indicate whether target is local vs included, private vs public.
+* Metadata includes tags that indicate whether target parametric, implicit, explicit, dynamic.

+Other helpers for extracting only includes, variables, or aggregate statistics about targets are also available.

+The killer feature though?
+Docstrings can use markdown, and docstrings+metadata can be combined to generate more markdown.
+Combined with target slicing and filtering, plus the ability to *render* markdown with charmbracelet/glow, this is a recipe for for **auto-generating fairly complete documentation and/or displaying help interactively**.

 # Subcommands